vraj0000/vraj0000/README.md

-- 👋 Hi, I’m @vraj0000
+- 👋 Hi, I’m @vraj0000 {Vraj Desai}.
+I Love computers!
+And love designing fast dedicated hardware for a task or as known as ASIC.
 - 👀 I’m interested in Deep Learning, Game Development.
-- 🌱 I’m currently learning OpenGL.
+- 🌱 I’m currently learning SNN (Spiking Neural Network), and it's implementation on analog hardware.
-- 💞️ I’m looking to collaborate on Physics Engine.
+- 💞️ I’m looking to collaborate on ASIC design, CPU/GPU design, and Physics Engine.
-- 📫 How to reach me ...
+- 📫 How to reach me linkdin, Gmail.

 ## Projects I worked on are
 - 4x4 Vadic Multiplier.